Swagata-Roy/pixel-freeze/README.md

 # Pixel Freeze 🖥️📸

-Pixel Freeze is a powerful, lightweight Chrome and Edge browser extension that captures node screenshots(both modes) with unparalleled flexibility and ease of use.
+Pixel Freeze is a powerful, lightweight Chrome and Edge browser extension that captures node screenshots with unparalleled flexibility and ease of use.

 ## 🌟 Key Features